East Texas A&M Lions: Men's basketball

 The men's basketball team has won almost 1,300 games in the program's history, 20 conference titles, and won the national championship during the 1954–1955 season.
 The team was featured as an opponent of Texas Western University's (now The University of Texas at El Paso) historic color barrier breaking team in the Walt Disney film Glory Road during the 1966 season.
 The game was shown as being played in Commerce as the arena it was shot in had very close resemblance to the University Fieldhouse, where the Lions play to this day.
-TAMUC continues to be one of the best programs in the Lone Star Conference for Men's Basketball.
+ETAMU continues to be one of the best programs in the Lone Star Conference for Men's Basketball.